Everyone experiences difficult times in life, and it’s important for friends to be there for each other during those moments.

 Make Time for Them

-One of the best ways to show your friends you care about them is by sending them special gifts either for holidays, birthdays or just because!
+One of the best ways to show your friends you care about them is by sending them unique gifts for holidays, birthdays or just because!

-This can range from something like a nourish and relax giftset or something homemade like a jar of cookies.
+This can range from a nourishing and relaxing gift set to something homemade like a jar of cookies.
 Another way to be a good friend is by carving out time in your schedule to hang out with your friends regularly.

 The last tip to be a good friend is to make plans together, like taking trips or going to the movies, so that memories are made and shared between you and your friends.
 It will make all the difference.